kumom/Sindarin.Compiler/README.md

 Run `npm i` if you are building the project for the first time.

-Run `npm run start:dev` and open `http://localhost:8080/` in the browser to start the development server.

-Run `npm run build` for production build.
+`npm run start` automatically starts the development server and opens a new tab in your browser.